 television show.
 And get ready for 'no shows'.
 Hey - it happens.
 But

-it's particularly annoying if you canceled your social function to
+it's particularly annoying if you canceled a social function to

 accommodate the buyer who insisted on that particular appointment time and day.
 So